Loading replication

-Hausmann, Hwang & Rodrik (2007, equation 1) define the income-content of product i as PRODYi = Σc [(xci / Xc) / Σc′(xc′i / Xc′)] × Yc, where the weight on country c is its revealed comparative advantage share in product i, and Yc is GDP per capita.
+Hausmann, Hwang & Rodrik (2007, equation 1) define the income-content of product i as PRODYi = Σc [(xci / Xc) / Σc′(xc′i / Xc′)] × Yc, where the weight on country c is its revealed comparative advantage share in product i, and Ycis GDP per capita.
 A country’s export sophistication is then EXPYc = Σi (xci / Xc) × PRODYi.
-Their Table 2 growth regression uses a country-year panel with country and year fixed effects over 1992-2003; the coefficient on ln(EXPY) is roughly +0.05, and survives controls for current income, human capital, institutions, and policy.
-Headline claim: a country that exports what rich countries export grows faster, conditional on current income — the composition of output, not just its level, carries development information.
-Later critique (notably Lederman & Maloney 2012) questions the causal interpretation, but the cross-sectional fact — richer countries export “richer” products — is robust.
+HHR run two sets of growth regressions.
+Their Table 8 is a cross-national regression of 1992-2003 GDPpc growth on log initial EXPY and log initial income, with no country fixed effects: the OLS coefficient on log EXPY ranges 0.056 to 0.060 (IV larger, up to 0.082).
+Their Table 9 is a panel over 1962-2000 with country and year fixed effects; the within-country fixed-effects coefficient on log EXPY is smaller, about 0.014 to 0.019, while the pooled-OLS panel coefficient is ~0.029.
+Both survive controls for current income and human capital.
+Headline claim: a country that exports what rich countries export grows faster, conditional on current income; the compositionof output, not just its level, carries development information.
+Later critique (notably Lederman & Maloney 2012) questions the causal interpretation, but the cross-sectional fact that richer countries export “richer” products is robust.

 The HHR story is that EXPY carries information beyond income.
 A direct way to visualise that residual information is to regress ln(EXPY1995) on ln(GDPpc1995) and look at the residual: countries above the line export a more sophisticated basket than their income alone would predict; countries below export a less sophisticated one.
 The fitted relation is ln(EXPY) = 6.16 + 0.32 · ln(GDPpc), and the residual distribution has standard deviation 0.33 log points.
 The top-10 punchers (above-weight) and bottom-10 (below-weight) are shown below.

 EXPY is a country-level aggregate of PRODY weights.
-To see what the EXPY scatter is actually picking up, average PRODY across the 5,022 HS6 codes within each of the 21 HS Sections.
-The HS Section that ranks first in mean PRODY is the “richest” slice of the product space — the one whose products are mostly exported by rich countries with high RCA.
+To see what the EXPY scatter is actually picking up, average PRODY across the 5,017 HS6 codes traded in 1995 within each of the 21 HS Sections.
+The HS Section that ranks first in mean PRODY is the “richest” slice of the product space, the one whose products are mostly exported by rich countries with high RCA.
 Hausmann, Hwang & Rodrik’s claim that “what you export matters” reduces, at this level, to: countries that have managed to specialise in the top-PRODY sections (machinery, optical/medical, transport equipment, chemicals) carry a higher EXPY than countries specialised in the bottom-PRODY sections (vegetables, raw hides, mineral ores).

 |---|---|---|